-The PPA may have an impact on the future balance sheet as well.
+Post-transaction adjustments from the PPA can have unforeseen consequences.
 For instance, the amortisation of a newly recognised brand name will reduce the net profit and could therefore have a negative impact on the dividend capacity of the company.
 Also, (fair value) adjustments to inventory or the recognition of favourable contracts could have an impact on future EBITDAs.
-This can be a very unpleasant surprise post-transaction.
-Performing a pre-PPA analysis during the transaction phase could have revealed these effects beforehand.
+Conducting a pre-PPA analysis during the transaction phase will reveal these potential effects, avoiding surprises later.

 This is why it is so important to acknowledge that an M&A deal is in fact a cycle, where each step impacts the next ones.
-In an ideal M&A cycle, a pre-PPA analysis, focussing on the early identification of acquired assets and synergies, and on what the (consolidated) post-deal financial statements would look like, is performed before closing the deal.
-Also, the financial controllers who are delegated to perform the purchase price allocation require proper support and accurate documentation to swiftly prepare the work and obtain approval from the external accountant.
-This makes sure the company can focus on what actually adds value: delivering the promised returns after the transaction, which is the last step of the M&A cycle and the topic of our next article.
+To streamline post-deal processes, here’s some advice.
+In an ideal M&A cycle, a pre-PPA analysis (that focuses on the early identification of acquired assets and synergies, and on what the (consolidated) post-deal financial statements would look like) is performed before closing the deal.
+Also, the financial controllers who are delegated to perform the purchase price allocation require proper guidance and accurate documentation to ensure efficient preparation and approval by external accountants.
+By focusing on these steps, companies can shift their attention to what truly adds value: delivering the promised returns.

 Identify the Right Deal.
 Either through active selection of companies or business units, or by reacting to offers in the market (one-on-one or by auction).
 This phase involves setting corporate strategy, identifying growth areas or selling non-core activities.